-Insure that this sequence of instructions does not occur.

-Another solution is to insure that the first and third instructions are sufficiently far apart in the instruction stream by placing five other instructions between them:
+Insure that this kind of sequence of instructions does not occur.
+Note that adding a small number of intervening instructions may not be sufficient to avoid this problem.
+If such a sequence must occur, insure that the first and third instructions are sufficiently far apart in the instruction stream by placing five other instructions between them:

-'''

-cfadd32

-c0, c1, c2
+cfadd32 c0, c1, c2

-nop

-; inserted extra instruction here
+nop ; inserted extra instruction here

-nop

-; inserted extra instruction here
+nop ; inserted extra instruction here

-cfsub32ne

-c0, c3, c4

-; assume this does not execute
+cfsub32ne c0, c3, c4 ; assume this does not execute

-; inserted extra instruction here
+nop ; inserted extra instruction here

-nop

-; inserted extra instruction here
+nop ; inserted extra instruction here

-nop

-; inserted extra instruction here
+nop ; inserted extra instruction here

-nop

-cfstr32

-c0, [r2, #0x0]
+cfstr32 c0, [r2, #0x0]

-'''